Saturday & Sunday Night Markets

 You can get there by the red truck.
 Ask any red truck driver if they can take you to Chiang Mai Zoo.
 Most drivers will know Chiang Mai Zoo and ask how much to take you there.
 I paid 20 baht near the Old City to the entrance of the Zoo.

-The Chiang Mai Zoo is huge, if you want to look around the zoo.
+The Chiang Mai Zoo is huge if you want to look around the zoo.
 It’s best to rent a golf cart for a few hours.
-You can find a rental shop near the entrance, a few minutes’ walk after you pay for the fee and enter the zoo.
+You can find a rental shop near the entrance, a few minutes’ walks after you pay for the fee and enter the zoo.
 One-hour rental for the golf cart is 350 baht.
 I think 2 hours or 3 hours max should be enough for a visit.

 This is not a zoo where any normal person would want to walk through.
 You really don’t want to walk around here since this is a huge zoo, with many big hills and in some areas, there are no sidewalks.